srikumarks/steller/README.md

 ## Scheduler

 A just-in-time scheduler for continuous temporal behaviour.
+The [Web Audio API] features sample accurate scheduling of triggered sounds, oscillators and parameter curves.
+For interactive music applications, these need to be specified just in time so that the system feels responsive to user input, while not sacrificing timing precision.
+The Scheduler lets you focus on specifying the *relationships* between the parts of your composition (which can include sound as well as visuals) while taking care of the performance of the specification.

-It threads a clock object through sequential events part of a single "track".
+Scheduler threads a clock object through sequential events part of a single "track".
 Multiple `track`s can be `spawn`ed or `fork`ed in parallel and each can have its own clock object.
 The clock object tracks both absolute time and a rate integrated pseudo time that can be used for things like tempo changes.
 The complexity of the scheduler is proportional to the number of simultaneously running tracks.

 *Usage*: `var sh = new org.anclab.steller.Scheduler(audioContext);`
+Use the various methods of `sh` to create a specification or "model" of the desired performance, and then `sh.play()` to play it.

 Here is [a bare bones demo] of using the scheduler.
+To try out the sample code below, open that demo page.
+Once the page loads, open the developer console.
+You can now copy-paste the code into the console to run it.

 [a bare bones demo]: http://srikumarks.github.com/steller